DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 - Once a week meeting with everyone.
 	- On Friday / Saturday, I'll ask what times work for everyone.
 	- Monday / Tuesday, we'll have the meeting
-- Also, we'll have department meetings
+- Also, we'll have department meetings like halfway out